2012 United States House of Representatives elections in Michigan: District 14

 The new 14th district crosses the traditional boundary of the 8 Mile Road (separating Detroit from Oakland County) in order to continue to have a majority of minority voters.
-A large part of the district is now outside of Detroit (it comprises approximately 40 percent Detroit, 40 percent Oakland County, and 20 percent out lying Wayne County).
+A large part of the district is now outside of Detroit (it comprises approximately 40 percent Detroit, 40 percent Oakland County, and 20 percent outlying Wayne County).

-Leonard Schwartz, Lawyer and Perennial candidate from Oak Park, who most recently challenged Sandy Levin for US House District 12 in 2010, is the Libertarian Nominee.
-Douglas Campbell, an engineer from Ferndale, is the Green Party Candidate.

-Roll Call rates the race as "Safe Democratic".
+Leonard Schwartz, lawyer and perennial candidate from Oak Park, who most recently challenged Sandy Levin for US House District 12 in 2010, was the Libertarian nominee.
+Douglas Campbell, an engineer from Ferndale, was the Green Party candidate.
+Roll Call rated the race as "Safe Democratic".